| [ << ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 corresponding element of b is not equal to a.
 If a is

-a vector, then lose(a;b) returns the intersection of the results of
+returns the intersection of the results of

-See also find.
+See also find

-magic function returns a magic square of order n.
+function returns a magic square of order n.

 (What system would be complete without it?)
 The elements of a magic